Abbasmo72/Simple-Python-Game/README.md

 <hr>

 [Click to see the descriptions in Persian language](Persian.md)<br>
 Each section has a README file in English and Farsi in its respective file.
-By clicking on the links of each section, you can learn more in-depth information about the code and its function.
+By clicking on the links of each section, you can learn more in-depth information about the code and its function.<br>
+<b>Notice:</b> <b>Each of the following items and programs has a separate README file in English and Farsi.
+To know the function of each item, go to the README file of each part.</b>

 <hr>

 ### 1. Game Cows Bulls :